 Key Ideas and Details (55–60%)

-Read texts closely to determine central ideas and themes.
+This category requires you to read texts closely to determine central ideas and themes.
 Summarize information and ideas accurately.
-Read closely to understand relationships and draw logical inferences and conclusions including understanding sequential, comparative, and cause-effect relationships.
+Understand relationships and draw logical inferences and conclusions, including understanding sequential, comparative, and cause-effect relationships.

 Craft and Structure (25–30%)

-Determine word and phrase meanings, analyze an author’s word choice rhetorically, analyze text structure, understand authorial purpose and perspective, and analyze characters’ points of view.
-Students will interpret authorial decisions rhetorically and differentiate between various perspectives and sources of information.
+These questions ask you to determine word and phrase meanings; analyze an author’s word choice rhetorically; analyze text structure; understand the author’s purpose and perspective; and analyze characters’ points of view.
+Interpret authorial decisions rhetorically and differentiate between various perspectives and sources of information.

 Integration of Knowledge and Ideas (13–18%)

-Understand authors’ claims, differentiate between facts and opinions, and use evidence to make connections between different texts that are related by topic.
-Some questions will require students to analyze how authors construct arguments, evaluating reasoning and evidence from various sources.
+This category requires you to understand authors’ claims, differentiate between facts and opinions, and use evidence to make connections between different texts that are related by topic.
+Some questions will require you to analyze how authors construct arguments, and to evaluate reasoning and evidence from various sources.